che220/covid-19/README.md

 ### Mar 9, 2020

 For 2 days in a row, the actuals are less than prediction, especially today.
 So the spread of the virus is slowing down.
 Let's see if it can maintain that!
+(Remember we excluded people from the two cruises)

 France and Germany also slowed down with US.
 This is good news.